Fungal Nail Infection / Onychomycosis

 Aging, as nails tend to become thicker and more brittle with age, making them more susceptible to fungal infections

-Symptoms of Fungal Nails:
+Symptoms of Fungal Nail Infection:

 Thickened, discolored, or brittle nails